HSF/hsf.github.io/_gsocproposals/2019/proposal_KM3NeTbeaming.md

 ## Description

-KM3NeT [1] will house two next-geneneration underwater neutrino experiments.
-Two detectors are being constructed at two deep sites in the Mediterrenean Sea, one of the coast of Sicily and the other south of Toulouse in Southern France.
+KM3NeT [1] will house two next-generation underwater neutrino experiments.
+Two detectors are being constructed at two deep sites in the Mediterranean Sea, one of the coast of Sicily and the other south of Toulouse in Southern France.
 Nikhef [2] is involved the design and construction of the detectors and in the JPP software framework used to reconstruct signals from neutrinos.